hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Corona Setup.md

 ## Setting Up and Connecting

 *1.* The first step is to connect to your Game's backend.
-For this step you'll need your *API Key* and *Secret*, which you can get from the *Configurator > Overview* page of the portal.
+For this step you'll need your *API Key* and *Secret*, which you can get from the *Configurator > Game Overview* page of the portal.

-*2.* Begin by requiring the necessary classes, we'll do this in the main.lua file:
+*2.* Begin by requiring the necessary class, we'll do this in the main.lua file:

 ```

-local GS = require("plugin.gamesparks.GS")
+local GS = require("plugin.gamesparks")
-local GSData = require('plugin.gamesparks.GSData')
-local GSRequest = require('plugin.gamesparks.GSRequest')
-local GSResponse = require('plugin.gamesparks.GSResponse')
-local GSUtils = require('plugin.gamesparks.GSUtils')

 ```